-RHITI SPORTS Signs HS Prannoy Exclusively! | www.lokmattimes.com
+RHITI SPORTS signs HS Prannoy Exclusively! | www.lokmattimes.com

+RHITI SPORTS has signed an exclusivity agreement with badminton star HS Prannoy.

-New Delhi [India], October 28: RHITI SPORTS has signed an exclusivity agreement with badminton star HS Prannoy.
-The agreement ...
+RHITI SPORTS has signed an exclusivity agreement with badminton star HS Prannoy.

 During its tenure as an exclusive management agency, RHITI SPORTS will handle his marketing, endorsement, and promotion.